-Let us now proceed with much more exciting matter: scales and chords.
+We will address here the problem of representing the notion of a scale, building up from our previous notions of Note and Interval.
 Strangely, these are extremely simple to represent, once the foundation is set (and solid!).
-Here are some of the things we want to do with scales, in the context of harmonic amalysis:
+Here are some of the things we will want to do with scales, in the context of harmonic amalysis:

-- Find all the scales that contains n given notes, - Find the signatures of scales (number of sharps and flats),

-- Find the notes a of scale.

-- Know that certain scales are forbidden,

-- Generate scale-tone chords from a scale.
+- Find all the scales that contain n given notes, - Find the signature of scales (number of sharps and flats), - Compute the notes of a given scale, - Represent the fact that certain scales are "forbidden", - Extract scale-tone chords from a scale.